arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

   - Positioning: `top`, `right`, `bottom`, `left`
   - Dimensions: `width`, `height`, `margin`, `padding`
   - Font Size
-- Use `px` units as primary unit type for the following properties
+- Use `px` units as a primary unit type for the following properties
   - Border widths: `border: 1px solid #bada55;`
-- Line-height should be kept unti-less.
-If you find you are using a line-height with a set unit type, try to thing of alternative ways to achieve the same outcome.
-If it's a unique case which requires a specific `px` or `rem` unit, outline the reasoning with comments so that others are aware of its purpose.
+- Line-height should be kept unit-less.
+If you find you are using a line height with a set unit type, try to think of alternative ways to achieve the same outcome.
+If it's a unique case that requires a specific `px` or `rem` unit, outline the reasoning with comments so that others are aware of its purpose.

 > ❌ Don't

 - Avoid all use of magic numbers.
 Rethink the problem (`margin-top: 37px`)

-# Nesting
+## Nesting

-Nesting is handy, sometimes, but will conflict with our **Specifity** and **Performance** guidelines.
+Nesting is handy, sometimes, but will conflict with our **Specificity** and **Performance** guidelines.

-As we follow conventions and thoughts from widely accepted methodologie such as BEM, the use of the suffix can help immensely though.
+As we follow conventions and thoughts from widely accepted methodologies such as BEM, the use of the suffix can help immensely though.

 - Just because you can, doesn't mean you should.
-- Watch you output, be mindful of Specifity and Performance described in this document.
+- Watch your output, be mindful of Specificity and Performance described in this document.

 > ✅ Aim for maximum depth of just 1 nested rule